|Simplified Scientific Christianity|

 Question: Animals both wild and domestic suffer many things, and we are taught that the Group Spirits suffer more intensely.
 Why is this?
 Do Group Spirits, like us, suffer from their own misdeeds?

-The following illustration from the Cosmo will probably make the difference clear between man with his indwelling Spirit and the animal with its Group Spirit:
+The following illustration from The Rosicrucian Cosmo-Conception will probably make the difference clear between man with his indwelling Spirit and the animal with its Group Spirit: